arianitu/postgres-statefulset/README.md

 # postgres-statefulset
 This is an example of using Kubernetes StatefulSets to get a Postgres instance running with replication enabled.
 This also uses the [standard Postgres container](https://github.com/docker-library/postgres).
 Blog article [here](https://stacksoft.io/blog/postgres-statefulset/)

-The work here is based off the official documentation here https://wiki.postgresql.org/wiki/Streaming_Replication
+The work here is based off the [official documentation](https://wiki.postgresql.org/wiki/Streaming_Replication)

 ## Configuration

-1. Edit `config/secret.yml` with the Postgres database password and the replication password
+Edit `kustomization.yml` with the Postgres database password and the replication password
-2. Run `kubectl apply -f config/secret.yml` and then `cd config && ./create_configmap.sh`

 Note, replication password is used to connect to the master and stream updates to the replica.
 It just needs to be a random password.